Naruto4u/Class-Project/quiz.md

 ## How do internet speed affect browser
 ```
-a. nothing browsers have no effect on how browsers function
+a.
+Nothing browsers have no effect on how browsers function
-b. the internet being fast makes the browser not load
+b.
+The internet being fast makes the browser not load
-c. the internet being slow and have bad connection can cause the internet to buffer and not load
+c.
+The internet being slow and have bad connection can cause the internet to buffer and not load
-d.the internet being connected causes the browser to completly break
+d.
+The internet being connected causes the browser to completly break
 ```
 The correct answer is: c.
 The internet being slow and having a bad connection can cause the internet to buffer and not load.